laingangiang2006/Python-Starbucks-Customer-Ordering-Patterns-Analysis/README.md

 ## Dataset Overview

-A data analysis of 100000 Starbucks transactions spanning from 2024 to 2025, examining how customers order across digital and physical ## Infographic
+A dataset for an exploratory data analysis of 100000 Starbucks transactions spanning from 2024 to 2025, examining how customers order across digital and physical ## Infographic

 The dataset is uploaded by [Likitha Gedipudi on Kaggle](https://www.kaggle.com/datasets/likithagedipudi/starbucks-customer-ordering-patterns/data).